luvit/luv/docs.md

   - `[1, 2, 3, ..., n]` : `boolean`
 - `get_old_affinity`: `boolean`

-Sets the specified thread's affinity setting. `affinity` must be an array-like table where each of the keys correspond to a CPU number and the values are booleans that represent whether the `thread` should be eligible to run on that CPU.
+Sets the specified thread's affinity setting.

+`affinity` must be a table where each of the keys are a CPU number and the values are booleans that represent whether the `thread` should be eligible to run on that CPU.
 If the length of the `affinity` table is not greater than or equal to `uv.cpumask_size()`, any CPU numbers missing from the table will have their affinity set to `false`.
+If setting the affinity of more than `uv.cpumask_size()` CPUs is desired, `affinity` must be an array-like table with no gaps, since `#affinity` will be used as the `cpumask_size` if it is greater than `uv.cpumask_size()`.

 If `get_old_affinity` is `true`, the previous affinity settings for the `thread` will be returned.
 Otherwise, `true` is returned after a successful call.

 **Note:** Thread affinity setting is not atomic on Windows.
 Unsupported on macOS.